BarbyKelly/quizproject/README.md

 ### Color of correct/incorrect answer

-Color of the answer options did not change.
-Developer noticed that script should be in a different place, when she was checking out [this page](https://www.geeksforgeeks.org/how-to-create-a-simple-javascript-quiz/).
-Once script was moved into the container, green and red showed up for correct/incorrect answers.
+When developer tested answer options, and chose the correct or incorrect option, color of the answer options did not change.
+After checking out [this page](https://www.geeksforgeeks.org/how-to-create-a-simple-javascript-quiz/), the developer noticed that script should be in a different place.
+Once script was moved into the container, green and red colors showed up for correct/incorrect options, when "Next Question" button was clicked.
 This testing led to the next bug:

-### All answers incorrect
+### One of the questions had no correct answer option

-Once color showed up correctly for correct vs incorrect answers, developer noticed one of the questions had all answers showing up as incorrect.
-Developer realised that she must have typed in 'false' instead of 'true', and after fixing this, the error remained.
-Developer cleared the cache, started port again, the correct answer turned green.
+Once color showed up correctly for correct vs incorrect answers, developer noticed one of the questions had all options showing up as incorrect.
+Developer realised that she must have typed 'false' instead of 'true' for all of the options.
+After setting the correct option as "true", the error remained.
+Developer cleared the cache, started port again, and then the correct answer turned green.

+### Commented out text showing up on deployed version

+404 error page displayed commented out parts.
+Developer realised, she had used CSS commenting style for HTML.
+Once the comments were corrected as appropriate for HTML, commented out text no longer appeared on 404 error page.

 ## Known Bugs

-- When player clicks on any option to answer the question, all options change color: one correct, and two incorrect answers
+- When player clicks on any option to answer the question, and then clicks "Next Question", all answer options change color: one correct, and two incorrect ones, instead of just changing the color of the chosen option, and the correct option (if correct option was not chosen)
 - There is no question counter as part of the game.
 Developer could not get it to work, and opted to leave it out
 - Developer would have liked to have "Quit" button set up, so player could quit quiz at any time
 - "Next Question" button is more responsive than "Option" buttons, when screen size changes: